aliabbas217/VisionRD/README.md

  and *modifying* the dla provided **arch/backbone/dla.py** backbone architecture.

 ### Data Preprocessing
- Here are the techniques used for the data preprocessing
+ The frames given are resized according to the sizes and is normalized mentioned in the **dataloader/dataset.yml**

 ### Features
-- Regression model
+-
-- Real-time price predictions on housing related features.

 ### Technologies Used